thkukuk/atomic-updates_and_etc/README.md

 ## Where to store original or system configuration files

 As there is not yet a standard directory below `/usr`, a new one needs to be created.
 There are some requirements:
-* Easy to find and remember for the system administrator
+* Easy to find and remember for the system administrator (everything in one place)
 * No conflict with FHS
 * The name should not confuse administrators
 * It should be clear, that this are default configuration files and changes should not be done here